Add More Tears

 Clean Your Lids

 This can get rid of dried oil or other gunk that’s blocking the gland.
 Dip a cotton swab into diluted baby shampoo and gently clean along the lash line on your top and bottom lids.
 Do this once a day.
+There are also over the counter eyelid cleaners like OcuSoft lid scrubs that you can use.

 Use a humidifier to add moisture to indoor air -- especially during the winter.
 Your eyes won’t dry out as quickly.